 - arrangements should be in place to ensure that supply and peripatetic workers and their employers are informed about the school’s procedures and that visiting workers are supported in respect of safety measures when in school;

 - procedures should ensure that authorised visitors, such as peripatetic staff, can access the premises without undue delay; and

 - everyone in the school community (including visiting workers) should be told not to come into school if they have Covid-19 symptoms or have tested positive in the last 7 days and to self-isolate for 10 days and arrange to be tested if they develop symptoms.

+Your own employer also has legal duties to ensure your safety at work even where they are not the employer which controls the school or workplace being visited.
 Your employer, whether it is a local authority or trust, agency or private company, has overall responsibility for your health and safety.
 It must be satisfied that the workplace in which you will be working offers a safe working environment generally but also that your own specific working arrangements will be safely managed.
-This will require liaison between your line manager and the schools and colleges that you visit, in order to check that safe working for visiting staff has been adequately addressed as part of the risk assessment and that adequate protective measures are in place and will be communicated to you.
+This will require liaison between your line manager and the schools and colleges that you visit to check that safe working for visiting staff has been adequately addressed as part of the risk assessment and that adequate protective measures are in place and will be communicated to you.

 If you are medically vulnerable or otherwise at higher risk, or live with people who are, your employer should conduct a specific individual risk assessment which considers your circumstances and appropriate measures to protect you which might include working at home.
 Further NEU guidance for members in such groups is available here.